Sarvind1/tat-calculator/project_brain.md

 4. **Expressions are powerful**: Complex logic without code changes
 5. **Logging is your friend**: Extensive logging already in place
 6. **Test incrementally**: Use sample_size parameter to test small batches
+7. **Modular structure**: Each module has a specific responsibility

 ---